Interpretable Neural Network Decoupling: Architecture Decoupling

-For each input image, the proposed architecture controlling module selects the filters and generates the calculation path during network inference.
-In particular, we determine which filters participate in the convolutional computation before the convolutional operation to accelerate network inference.
-Therefore, for the $l$-th convolutional layer, the architecture encoding $\mathbf{z}^l$ only relies on the input $\mathcal{X}^l$ instead of the output $\mathcal{Y}^l$.
-To obtain efficient filter selection required by practical applications, the global spatial information from each input channel $\mathbf{X}^l_i$ to a scalar $\mathbf{s}^l_i$ is squeezed via global average pooling.
-We then design $G(\mathbf{s}^l)$ to decide whether the filter should participate in the inference based on $\mathbf{s}^l$:
+For an input image, the proposed architecture controlling module selects the filters and generates the calculation path during network inference.
+In particular, we aim to predict which filters need to participate in the convolutional computation \textit{before} the convolutional operation to accelerate network inference.
+Therefore, for the $l$-th convolutional layer, the architecture encoding vector $\mathbf{z}^l$ (\emph{i.e.,} the output of the architecture controlling module) only relies on the input $\mathcal{X}^l$ instead of the output $\mathcal{Y}^l$, which is defined as $\mathbf{z}^l = G^l(\mathcal{X}^l)$.
+Inspired by the effectiveness of the squeeze-and-excitation (SE) block \cite{hu2018squeeze}, we select a similar SE-block to predict the importance of each filter.
+Thus, we first squeeze the global spatial information via global average pooling, which transforms each input channel $X_i^l\in \mathbb{R}^{H_{in}^{l}\times W_{in}^{l}}$ to a scalar $s_i^l$.
+We then design a sub-network structure $\bar{G}^l(\mathbf{s}^l)$ to determine the filter selection based on $\mathbf{s}^l \in \mathbb{R}^{C^l}$, which is formed by two fully connected layers, \emph{i.e.,} a dimensionality-reduction layer with weights $\mathbf{W}^l_1$ and a dimensionality-increasing layer with weights $\mathbf{W}^l_2$:

-where $\mathbf{W}^l_1 \in \mathbb{R}^{\frac{C^l}{r}\times C^{l}}$, $\mathbf{W}^l_2 \in \mathbb{R}^{N^l\times \frac{C^l}{r}}$ and $\cdot$ represents the matrix multiplication.
-We ignore the bias parameters for simplicity.
-To limit the module complexity, $G(\mathbf{s}^l)$ is formed by two fully-connected layers, \emph{i.e.} a dimensionality-reduction layer with weights $W^l_1$ and a dimensionality-increasing layer with weights $W^l_2$.
-We empirically set the reduction ratio to $r=4$ in our experiments.
-The output of $G(\mathbf{s}^l)$ is the real-valued number that represents the possibility of the filter being selected.
-To select activated filters, we need to binarize $G(\mathbf{s}^l)$ to construct a binary representation vector $\mathbf{z}^l$.
-However, a simple discretization method using sign function is not differentiable so that the corresponding gradients cannot be obtained by back-propagation.
-Thus, we further employ an \textit{Improved SemHash} \cite{kaiser2018fast} to transform a real-valued value number in $G(\mathbf{s}^l)$ to be a binary value by a simple rounding bottleneck, which such an operation can be differentiable.
+where $\mathbf{W}^l_1 \in \mathbb{R}^{\frac{C^l}{\gamma}\times C^{l}}$, $\mathbf{W}^l_2 \in \mathbb{R}^{N^l\times \frac{C^l}{\gamma}}$ and $\cdot$ represents the matrix multiplication.
+We ignore the bias for simplicity.
+To reduce the module complexity, we empirically set the reduction ratio $\gamma$ to $4$ in our experiments.
+The output of $\bar{G}^l(\mathbf{s}^l)$ is a real vector, while we need to binarize $\bar{G}^l(\mathbf{s}^l)$ to construct a binary vector $\mathbf{z}^l$, which represents the result of filter selection.
+However, a simple discretization using the sign function is not differentiable, which prevents the corresponding gradients from being directly obtained by back-propagation.
+Thus, we further employ an \textit{Improved SemHash} method \cite{kaiser2018fast} to transform the real vector in $\bar{G}^l(\mathbf{s}^l)$ to a binary vector by a simple rounding bottleneck, which also makes the discretization become differentiable.